FIND THE TOURS BY CITY

 Windward Windward adobe building the tallest tower with a height of 33/8 meters known in the world.

 The garden on 23/12/1346 in row No. 774 national monuments are located, and also one of the Persian Gardens registered in the World Heritage Site by UNESCO is.

-Parts of the building can be a hole with a diameter of about 2 meters in the middle of the school yard which has a depth of about 5 meters leads to the basement, dome of the monument to the height of 18 meters and has Gchbryhay and decorating beauty with golden and blue color that much of it has been undermined.
+Parts of the building can be a hole with a diameter of about 2 meters in the middle of the school yard which has a depth of about 5 meters leads to the basement, dome of the monument to the height of 18 meters and decorating beauty with golden and blue color that much of it has been undermined.

 The building is raised on stories dating from making it to the attack of Alexander the Macedonian to Iran than that of the building that was later repurposed been used as a prison and has been used as a school.

 Afternoon drive to Isfahan (322 KM) via Naein on the way visiting Jame Mosque.

 Jameh Mosque of Nain: is the grand, congregational mosque (Jameh) of Nā'īn city, within Isfahan Province of Iran.
 Although the mosque is one of the oldest in Iran, it is still in use and is protected by Iran's Cultural Heritage Organization.
 The mosque is one of the oldest in Iran, dating back to the 9th century.
 The interiors however are Seljuki in brick craftsmenship, and therefore allude to the 11th century.

 Full day visiting Isfahan: Naghsh e Jahan Square, Emam Mosque, Alighapoo Palace, Sheykh Lotf-ol lah Mosque, old Bazaar, Chehel soton.